lfiweb/jsonstat-phpviz/README.md

 ### Example 4
-Real-world example with [data from the Swiss NFI](https://www.lfi.ch/resultate/sammlungenliste-en.php?prodNr=32&prodItNr=189147&lang=en) having a caption, column units and row totals as well as two dimensions of size one excluded from rendering.
+Real-world example with [data from the Swiss NFI](https://www.lfi.ch/resultate/sammlungenliste-en.php?prodNr=32&prodItNr=189147&lang=en) having a caption, column units and row totals as well as two dimensions of size one, excluded from rendering.
 ```php
 $reader = new Reader($jsonstat);
 $table = new RendererTable($reader);